Beacons View, near Monmouth

 Waterfall Country lies largely within woodland jointly managed by Natural Resources Wales and the National Park Authority.
 Together we manage the paths and help you explore and enjoy this unique area.

-Pont Melin Fach is four miles north east of Glynneath.
+Pont Melin Fach is 4 miles north east of Glynneath.

 Waterfall Country woodlands straddle the county borders of Powys, Neath Port Talbot and Rhondda Cynon Taf.

-Pont Melin Fach is on Ordnance Survey (OS) map OL 12.
+Pont Melin Fach is on Ordnance Survey (OS) Explorer map OL 12.

 The OS grid reference is SN 908 105.